Massachusetts Paternity Attorneys

 If the child’s mother or the alleged father questions the actual paternity of the child, either party could file a complaint to establish fatherhood.
 If a man wants to be established as the legal father but he is not on the birth certificate already, he must file a Complaint to Establish Paternity in court.
 The state of Massachusetts could also file this action if the child is receiving public assistance as the state wants each parent to financially support a child rather than the state solely supporting him or her.
 During these proceedings, a judge may order DNA testing and, if there is a genetic match, issue a paternity order identifying one party as the child’s legal father.

 If the mother was married at the time of conception, during the pregnancy, or when the child was born, her husband would be deemed the child’s legal father.
 If testing establishes someone other than the husband as the father, the mother and her husband must sign a Massachusetts Affidavit of Non-Paternity, acknowledging that the husband is not the biological parent.
 Situations like this can get extremely complicated though as the Court generally will not release a husband from being responsible for the child unless there is someone else to step up to the plate.
-A Worcester attorney with experience in paternity cases can assist a parent in completing and filing the necessary forms.
+A Massachusetts attorney with experience in paternity cases can assist a parent in completing and filing the necessary forms.
 This type of situation is much more common than one would think, so if you find yourself in this situation, it’s not completely unusual.
 We have represented a number of mothers and fathers who have found themselves in such situations.